 And I was like, good God.

-You know, I I said to myself then, I went because of the way Steve Jobs was even looking.
+You know, I said to myself then, I went because of the way Steve Jobs was even looking.

-And it was just, I was like, uh, you know, Steve Jobs has touched had touched so many people.
+And it was just, I was like, you know, Steve Jobs had touched so many people, somebody all over the world.

-I mean, I I got my iPod, I mean, iTunes, all these other things, and here's Mark Zuckerberg with, you know, the Facebook.
+I mean, I got my iPod, I mean, iTunes, all these other things.

-I don't know if that's true or not, but I understand, and they're doing these uh various panels, Time magazine, trying to make it look like people actually have a role in selecting the person of the year, and they do it themselves, but there's been some talk uh percolating here that they might name jobs the person of the year, and it would be the first posthumous ever.
+I understand, and they're doing these various panels, Time magazine, trying to make it look like people actually have a role in selecting the person of the year, and they do it themselves.

 I believe it.

-The jobs might be the first.
+Jobs might be the first.

 Exactly.

-I mean, it's pop culture of the moment.
+I mean, pop culture of the moment.

-Who can we get to show up with a what's the best guest list we can get?
+What's the best guest list we can get?

-Oh, let's go Zuckerberg.
+Oh, let's go, Zuckerberg.

-So that might be who knows how these people go about making their choice.
+So that might be, who knows how these people go about making their choice.

 That's very true.